freeCodeCamp/learn-celestial-bodies-database/TUTORIAL.md

 - Each table should have a `name` column
 - You should use the `INT` data type for at least two columns that are not a primary or foreign key
 - You should use the `NUMERIC` data type
-- You should use the `DATE` data type
 - You should use the `TEXT` data type
 - You should use the `BOOLEAN` data type on at least two columns
 - Each "star" should have a foreign key that references one of the rows in `galaxy`